Celebrate National Prosecco Week with Organic Prosecco

 A Beautiful Lineup of Organic Prosecco

 Pizzolato Fields Prosecco-Our flagship Organic Brut Prosecco Frizante: “Made entirely with organic grapes, this delicately sparkling wine boasts enticing scents of white spring flower, beeswax and pear.
-The vibrant, ethereal palate is loaded with finesse, offering Rennet apple, lemon and mineral alongside crisp acidity and a light, elegant perlage.”-91 points and #2 on Wine Enthusiast’s Top 100 Best Buys of 2018
+The vibrant, ethereal palate is loaded with finesse, offering Rennet apple, lemon and mineral alongside crisp acidity and a light, elegant perlage.”-90 points and #9 on Wine Enthusiast’s Top 100 Best Buys of 2020

 Pizzolato Fields Prosecco Spumante-This charming and colorful label and bottle is designed to appeal to a consumer seeking a fresh and lively experience, and is perfect for parties and special celebrations or any meal calling for a bold sparkling option.
 This Prosecco has 5.1 bars of atmosphere/pressure, creating vibrant and long-lasting bubbles. smooth, fresh, well-balanced and lively with a creamy mouth feel and an elegant aftertaste.
-Carried exclusively at Whole Foods and 365 by Whole Foods, and available to restaurants nationwide.
+Carried exclusively at Whole Foods and available to restaurants nationwide.
+Wine Enthusiast 91 Points

 Stefany, Extra Dry– This wine has an elegant new label and bottle design along with a new DOCG.
 Stefany Spumante is now DOCG Conegliano-Valdobbiadene, Prosecco Superiore, Extra Dry.
 “Aromas of ripe white stone fruit and a whiff of toasted nut lift out of the glass.
 Mirroring the nose, the lively foaming palate doles out white peach, pear, glazed almond and citrus zest.
 Bright acidity lifts the rich flavors.”
 88 points, WE

-Pizzolato NSA Prosecco-“Made with organically farmed grapes, this boasts alluring aromas of white stone fruit, citrus blossom and a whiff of bread crust.
+Pizzolato NSA Prosecco-“Made with organically farmed grapes and No Sulfites Added, this boasts alluring aromas of white stone fruit, citrus blossom and a whiff of bread crust.
 The aromas carry over to the crisp palate along with yellow apple, white peach, lemon and toasted hazelnut.
 It has bright acidity and pleasantly bitter finish.
 89 points WE